MistyCommunity/Documentation/src/content/misty-ii/robot/misty-ii.md

 {{box op="start" cssClass="boxed warningBox"}}
 **Warning:** Do not attempt to connect the AC power supply for the charging station to the port underneath Misty's base.

-A separate AC power supply for charging Misty II via a wired connection may be shipped as an optional accessory.
+If you purchased the Misty II Basic Edition, your robot arrives with a wired AC power supply that connects to the port underneath Misty's base.
 The barrel jack on this power supply is thicker than the power supply for the wireless charging station, and is designed to fit the power port underneath Misty's base.
 This power supply uses a different voltage than the power supply for Misty's wireless charging station. **Do not** attempt to use these power supplies interchangeably.
 {{box op="end"}}

 {{box op="start" cssClass="boxed tipBox"}}